MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-deploy.md

 # DEPLOY

-An important part of each deployment is ensuring that your deployment is properly setup be testing it yourself to ensure a smooth experience for the end user.
+An important part of each deployment is ensuring that your deployment is properly set up before testing it yourself to ensure a smooth experience for the end user.

 Because we are deploying the Wi-Fi certificate via MDM, we&#39;ll need to initially set up HoloLens and enroll devices on an open Wi-Fi network, or a network that doesn&#39;t require the certificate.
 Once the HoloLens has finished OOBE and Enrolled, the device will receive the network certificate and LOB configured previously and we&#39;ll be able to validate both were received by the device.